ercbk/nested-cross-validation-comparison/README.md

     100 to 5000 observations and different numbers of repeats of the outer-loop cv strategy.
-      - The {mlr3} implementation was the fastest for Raschka’s method, but the Ranger-Kuhn-Johnson implementation is close.
-So I’ll be using Ranger-Kuhn-Johnson for both methods.
+      - The {mlr3} implementation was the fastest for Raschka’s method, but the Ranger-Kuhn-Johnson implementation was close.
+To simplify, I’ll be using Ranger-Kuhn-Johnson for both methods.
   - The chosen algorithm and hyperparameters will used to predict on a 100K row simulated dataset and the mean absolute error will be calculated for each combination of repeat, data size, and method.
   - Runtimes began to explode after n = 800 for my 8 vcpu, 16 GB RAM
-    desktop, so I ran this experiment using AWS instances: a r5.2xlarge for the Elastic Net and a r5.24xlarge for Random Forest.
+    desktop, therefore I ran this experiment using AWS instances: a r5.2xlarge for the Elastic Net and a r5.24xlarge for Random Forest.
-  - I’ll be iterating through different numbers of repeats and sample sizes, so I’ll be transitioning from imperative scripts to a functional approach.
-Given the long runtimes and impermanent nature of my internet connection, it would be nice to cache each iteration as it finishes.
+  - I’ll be transitioning from imperative scripts to a functional approach, because I’m iterating through different numbers of repeats and sample sizes.
+Given the long runtimes and impermanent nature of my internet connection, it would also be nice to cache each iteration as it finishes.
 The [{drake}](https://github.com/ropensci/drake) package is superb on both counts, so I’m using it to orchestrate.

 ![](README_files/figure-gfm/perf_bt_charts-1.png)<!-- -->